Features

 Silence is often what makes money situations awkward.
 Smart Money Check-Ins adds a proactive timing layer by watching real balances, repayment progress, reminders, promised dates, and stretches of silence.

 When communication starts to matter, the app suggests the right next step, explains why now, and takes you into a ready-to-send message before tension has time to grow.
+Timeline places that guidance next to the relationship history that explains it.
+If you already know you need more time, read how to send a repayment update when you need more time.

 Main use cases